boyski/mdsh/README.md

 https://www.gnu.org/software/make/manual/make.html#:~:text=If%20.ONESHELL%20is%20provided

-for more, but the short version is that make maintains an internal list of POSIX-conformant shells and mdsh isn't on it.
+for more, but the short version is that make maintains an internal list of POSIX-conformant shells and mdsh isn't on it, even though it effectively is POSIX since it execs bash.
 The only reasonable workaround is to link it to a name that _is_ recognized as a POSIX shell.
 Probably "rksh -> mdsh" is the best choice since almost no one uses rksh as an actual shell.
+It may be best to always use it as rksh to avoid surprises.

 		Creating a .csv summary